lm2r/lmrun/workspace/README.md

 3. redirect Jupyter default port while opening a shell on the server `ssh -L 8888:localhost:8888 jupyter`
 4. paste the access URL in a browser

-### LLM Server & Data Transfers
+### Data Transfers & LLM Server
-Two sizes of the same model show how to bring data to compute over the internet at different scales.
-These templates also define a pattern to run language models on personal servers: [vLLM](https://github.com/vllm-project/vllm) provides an efficient LLM server that implements OpenAI's API.
+In a global and multicloud environment, data flows must maximize throughput while minimizing egress fees.
+These examples show how to stage and then transfer data to compute over the internet at different scales, from small to larger models.
+As a use case, we run language models on personal servers with [vLLM](https://github.com/vllm-project/vllm).
+The same logic applies to datasets.

 *Prerequisite*: R2 storage [configuration](#cloudflare-r2-storage)